Q: What is the IRS Reasonable Basis Test for Worker Classification?

 As an alternative to the reasonable basis test, the IRS created a “20 Factor” common law test for employers to evaluate whether a worker should be classified as a W2 employee or an independent contractor.

 Need more guidance on classifying workers?
-Our W2 Employee Versus 1099 Independent Contractor Checklist helps make it easier to navigate the differences between types of workers and classify correctly.
+Our W2 Employee Versus 1099 Independent Contractor Checklist helps make it easier to navigate the differences between types of workers and classify them correctly.
+In addition, our Freelancer Compliance Risk Checklist can help you assess your compliance risk level.
 And using Liquid provides you with access to features that help you with independent contractor compliance, including reporting consistency.

 Ready to pay your vendors, freelancers, and suppliers?
 Try Liquid today.